-The go-to-optimizer.
-Efficiently computes according to stochastic gradient descent-methods.
+Adam is the go-to-optimizer.
+It efficiently computes according to stochastic gradient descent-methods.

 To tweak the Adam optimizer, you can adjust these parameters: